Programmes

 Fashion Media and Industries

-The programme is developed in response to the growing need to cover the spectrum of new creative roles within the fashion and lifestyle industries.
 The aim is to provide the local and international fashion industry with strategic designers and creative thinkers.
+An understanding of the interplay between fashion media, fashion entrepreneurship and the sociocultural significance of fashion, complemented by technology is what underscores the competitive edge of the programme.
 You will graduate with the skills and know-how to thrive in a fast-moving, rapidly changing and increasingly demanding global fashion industry.

 Duration